RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/live-migration.md

 oc get vmi
 ```

+You should see the one VM running:

 ~~~bash
 NAME               AGE   PHASE     IP               NODENAME                       READY rhel8-server-ocs   45h   Running   192.168.123.64   ocp4-worker1.aio.example.com   True
 ~~~

-So in this environment, we have one virtual machine running on *ocp4-worker1*.
+In this environment, we have one virtual machine running on *ocp4-worker1* (yours may vary).
 Let's take down the node for maintenance and ensure that our workload (VM) stays up and running:

 ```execute-1